What’s your sales value proposition?

 - The Sales Value Proposition is not the same for every buyer.
 Think if you’re selling a chocolate bar to a prospect.
 If that prospect is a busy parent wanting to keep something in the car for energy dips, then the value proposition for the chocolate bar is wildly different to the Arctic explorer.
 The Arctic wants chocolate in his pack to bulk up his calories to compensate for huge energy draws.
 Totally different sales value propositions.

-- Every sales value proposition has a monetary fee attached to it.
+- Every sales value proposition has a monetary justifiable and transparent value attached to it.
 Therefore every sales value proposition needs a very robust and totally transparent ROI to go along with it.
-Words are not enough, where’s the payback? is the real question to answer.
+Words are not enough, the real question to answer is – how is this value proposition translating to a win from a financial point of view.
+Don’t mistake this by thinking you need to be cheaper.
+You don’t!
+Read Price, Value and Risk for more information.

 What is a Sales Value Proposition?

-It’s a set of values you construct with the prospect during the sales process, that your prospect will enjoy once they become a buyer.
+It’s a set of values you construct with the prospect during the sales process, it’s the elements of your product and your service that your prospect will enjoy once they become a buyer.

 In the example above, the Arctic explorer will enjoy the energy dense food source, the small/light carriage, the longevity of the product, the resilience of the product to severe temperatures without decomposing.